 - an injected antibiotic such as amikacin (Amikin), gentamicin (Garamycin), kanamycin (Kantrex), neomycin (Mycifradin, Neo-Fradin, Neo-Tab), paromomycin (Humatin, Paromycin), streptomycin, tobramycin (Nebcin, Tobi).

-This list is not complete and there may be other drugs that can interact with Dysport.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start a new medication without telling your doctor.
+This list is not complete and other drugs may interact with Dysport.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor that you have received Dysport in the past.

 Where can I get more information?